Advancing Open Access in IT Law (German)

 Price per year over a period of 3 years.
 (Price excl.
 VAT)

-Pledging for this collection is closed
+Pledging for this collection is extended

 The price per institution will decrease according to the number of participants.